 Secondary priority will be placed on innovative projects related to the application of the SFI Forest Management or Fiber Sourcing standards, and particularly in the areas of forest health, wildlife, fish, biodiversity, or which support the growth of SFI certification within the Aboriginal/Tribal community, or which enhance the capacity of this community to assess and manage natural and cultural resources.

-The RFP and supporting documentation below should provide most of the information potential applicants may need.
-Any additional inquiries related to this Request for Proposals are to be directed to the persons identified below.
+Inquiries regarding the Conservation and Community Partnership Grants Program are to be directed to the persons identified below.
 Information obtained from any other source is not official and should not be relied upon.

 Request for inclusion on the RFP distrubtion list and general inquiries: